eclipse-cdt/cdt-new-managedbuild-prototype/README.md

 ## Out of scope
 * Internal builder - Focus is on integration with external build systems.
 Though framework will be designed to allow an internal build implementation to be developed as an extension
+* Modeling dependencies between source files or determining tool ordering - If this is required for a particular build engine then must be implemented in support extension rather than main framework

 ## Current progress
 * Prototype DSLs for toolchain & configuration.
 See examples in docs/examples